When to Apply

 - When students submit a housing application, they are agreeing to the terms of the Residence Agreement,

 - If a student has a medical need for a specific type of housing they should request a medical accommodation through the Office of Accessible Education well in advance of the application deadline.
+New registrations with the Office of Accessible Education for the following academic year must be completed by the very beginning of April.

 Withdrawing an Application

 There is no fee for withdrawing an application.
 However, students will be unable to withdraw their application after the application due date.
 If a student is assigned housing and subsequently cancels that assignment, they will be charged an administrative fee.
-The amount of the fee increases as your move in date approaches.
+The amount of the fee increases as the move in date approaches.
 The fee schedule can be found at the R&DE Student Housing calendar.

 Misrepresentation of Facts